dbushell/dbushell-2k20/src/data/pages/working-with-agencies.md

 <h3 class="Cursive">Get a free quote</h3>

-Interested in working with me? <a href="/contact/">Send me an email</a> with your requirements and I’ll happily provide a free quote and let you know my availability.
+Interested in working with me?
+[Send me an email](/contact/) with your requirements and I’ll happily provide a free quote and let you know my availability.

 <a href="/contact/" class="Button">Get in Touch</a>